ruslanaprus/goit-academy-dev-hw05/README.md

 # Fibonacci Calculator

 This Java project is a flexible command-line application designed to compute Fibonacci numbers using various algorithms.
 The project is built to demonstrate different approaches to solving the Fibonacci sequence problem.
+This is solution for GoIT Academy Module 2.05 [Algorithm Complexity] hometask.

 ## Project Structure